-every allotment created shall have one Residential Building Platform approved at the time of subdivision of not less than 70 m2 in area and not greater than 1000 m2 in area.
+every allotment created shall have one Residential Building Platform approved at the time of subdivision of not less than 70 $\text{m}^2$ in area and not greater than 1000 $\text{m}^2$ in area.

-(b) In the Rural General (and Gibbston Character) Zones and Rural General (Hanley Downs) area of the Jacks Point Resort Zone
+(b) In the Rural General (and Gibbston Character) Zones

-Every allotment created shall have one Residential Building Platform approved at the time of the subdivision of not less than 70m2 in area and not greater than 1000m2 in area, excluding lots created for the following purposes:
+Every allotment created shall have one Residential Building Platform approved at the time of the subdivision of not less than 70m in area and not greater than 1000m in area, excluding lots created for the following purposes:

-- (i) access lots, including driveways and walkways;

-- (ii) land subject to restrictive covenant, consent notice or other legal instrument that:

-- (a) prohibits buildings in the future; or

-- (b) protects nature conservation values; or

-- (c) maintains and enhances open space;

-- (iii) esplanade strips or reserves;

-- (iv) utilities;

-- (v) boundary adjustments.

-- (vi) any allotment created pursuant to a subdivision under Rule 15.2.3.3 (vii)
+- (i) access lots, including driveways and walkways; - (ii) land subject to restrictive covenant, consent notice or other legal instrument that: - (a) prohibits buildings in the future; or - (b) protects nature conservation values; or - (c) maintains and enhances open space; - (iii) esplanade strips or reserves; - (iv) utilities; - (v) boundary adjustments. - (vi) any allotment created pursuant to a subdivision under Rule 15.2.3.3 (vii) - v Development Areas and Undomesticated Areas within the Rural Residential sub-zone at Bob's Cove